Los Angeles Almanac Logo

 Los Angeles Magazine cover, June 2009

 • In 2011, Villaraigosa agreed to a $42,000 ethics violation fine for failing to report free tickets to concerts and awards and sporting events.
-The fine was the largest ethics violation fine in California history at that time.
-Villaraigosa maintained that the violations were unintentional.
-A seasoned politician such as Villaraigosa, however, should have known better.
+The fine was, at that time, the largest ethics violation fine in California history.
+Villaraigosa maintained that the violations were unintentional, however, a seasoned politician, such as he was, should have known better.

 • When Villaraigosa left office in 2013, it was reported that he had no car, no home, and no money.
 He seemed to exercise the philosophy of living for today only.
 He also lived a lifestyle at taxpayer expense that, according to some estimates, would have cost about $750,000 annually to maintain in private life, far above the reach of his $232,735 annual salary.